Mr-AbdulMalik/Online-Doctor-Appointment-Booking-System/README.md

 - Thanks to the contributors and developers who helped create this project.
 - Inspired by the need for efficient doctor appointment booking systems.

-Feel free to customize this README according to your project's specific details and requirements.